Revision 22-3; Effective July 1, 2022

 - medical programs unless policy for a specific type of verification specifically says otherwise.

-- Verification used for Medicaid in a TIERS EDG is acceptable for SNAP or TANF unless policy for a specific type of verification specifically says otherwise.
+Verification used for medical programs is acceptable for SNAP or TANF unless policy for a specific type of verification says otherwise.

 Related Policy